Anil Ambani: Business career

+Relationship with Jeffrey Epstein

+Documents part of the Epstein files show communications between Ambani and Jeffrey Epstein from 2017 to 2019.
+Ambani was introduced to Epstein by Sultan Ahmed bin Sulayem in February 2017.
+According to the messages, Ambani sought Epstein's advice on engaging with the White House on India–U.S. relations and defense cooperation, and later requested assistance in arranging meetings with senior U.S. officials, including Jared Kushner and Steve Bannon, in connection with a planned visit to Washington by Prime Minister Narendra Modi.
+In March 2017, Anil responded to an offer by Epstein for a "tall Swedish blonde woman, to make fun to visit" by saying "Arrange that".

+On 23 May 2019—the day Modi secured re-election—Ambani visited Epstein's Manhattan townhouse.
+That evening, Epstein told Bannon that the meeting had been "interesting" and said that a representative of Modi claimed there was limited access to U.S. officials in Washington.
+The Wire reported that it was unable to confirm whether Modi had sent a representative or whether the individual referred to was Ambani himself.

+India's Ministry of External Affairs dismissed references to Modi in the documents as "trashy ruminations by a convicted criminal," stating that they did not merit consideration.

 Personal life

 Ambani belongs to a Gujarati family which hails from the village of Chorwad near Junagadh in the Kathiawar region of Gujarat, India.
-He is the youngest son of the legendary textile entrepreneur Dhirubhai Ambani and his wife, Smt.
-Kokilaben Ambani, a devoted home-maker who founded the Kokilaben Dhirubhai Ambani Hospital in suburban Mumbai.
+He is the youngest son of the legendary textile entrepreneur Dhirubhai Ambani and his wife, Kokilaben Ambani, a home-maker who founded the Kokilaben Dhirubhai Ambani Hospital in suburban Mumbai.
 Anil is one of four children.
-He has an older brother, Mukesh Ambani, and two sisters, Smt.
-Nina Kothari (wife of late Bhadra Shyam Kothari) and Smt.
-Deepti Salgaocar (wife of Dattaraj Salgoncar).
+He has an older brother, Mukesh Ambani, and two sisters, Nina Kothari (wife of late Bhadra Shyam Kothari) and Deepti Salgaocar (wife of Dattaraj Salgoncar).

-Anil Ambani is married to the actress Tina Munim.
+On February 2, 1991 Ambani married the actress Tina Munim.
 He married her after facing much resistance from his family, because she came from the world of fashion and glamour, and her lifestyle choices before marriage had been unconventional.
-Nevertheless, the couple have had a stable marriage and have two sons, Jai Anmol Ambani and Jai Anshul Ambani.
+They have two sons, Jai Anmol Ambani and Jai Anshul Ambani.
 As of 2010, Ambani and his family reside at The Sea Wind, a 14-story building in Mumbai.
-On 20 February 2022, Ambani's elder son, Jai Anmol, married Krisha Shah, daughter of the late Nikunj Shah, a Mumbai-based entrepreneur.